14 Day Trips From Tulsa That Get You Outside

 Add visiting Natural Falls State Park to your weekend bucket list.

-Visitors can camp right on the water at Cookson Bend.
+You can camp right on the water at Cookson Bend (link to Recreation.gov) — that’s why we like camping here.

 skull-hollow-trail-near-tulsa

-We hiked during late winter and were the only people out here.
+We hiked in late winter and were the only people there.
 Escape city life and recharge with some solitude in nature.

 hiking-near-tulsa-redbud-valley-nature-preserve

-We hiked here during the late winter and the weather was nice and cool.
-It is only open on the weekends so be sure to keep that in mind.
+We hiked here in late winter, and the weather was nice and cool.
+However, it is only open on the weekends, so be sure to keep that in mind.

 blue-whale-route-66